 Kathryn Mays Johnson

-Mrs. Johnson currently serves on the Advisory Board of the SMU School of Journalism, the Advisory Board of the Cancer Center Council, the Board of Trustees of the United Way and the Board of Governors of CTRC.
-She has served and supported a number of organizations in San Antonio which include Chairman of the Board and President of the Charity Ball Association; Advisory Board of Texans CAN; President of the Cancer Center Council (CTRC); President of the Cystic Fibrosis Foundation; President of Young Art Patrons (SAMA); the Advisory Board of the Animal Defense League; the Blue Ribbon Committee of the Girl Scouts; Family Service Association; Task Force to Strengthen the United Way; Big Brothers Big Sisters and the San Antonio Public Library.
-Kathryn's extensive board service also includes many years on the boards of UTSA College of Fine Arts/Humanities, YWCA, and the American Cancer Society.
+Mrs. Johnson currently serves on the Advisory Board of the SMU School of Journalism, the Board of Trustees of the United Way and the Board of Governors of CTRC.
+She has served and supported a number of organizations in San Antonio which include Chairman of the Board and President of the Charity Ball Association; Advisory Board of Texans CAN; President of the Cancer Center Council (CTRC); President of the Cystic Fibrosis Foundation; President of Young Art Patrons (SAMA); the Advisory Board of the Animal Defense League; the Blue Ribbon Committee of the Girl Scouts;the Advisory Board of the Cancer Center Council; Family Service Association; Task Force to Strengthen the United Way; Big Brothers Big Sisters and the San Antonio Public Library.
+Kathryn's extensive board service also includes many years on the boards of YWCA and the American Cancer Society.
 In 1994, Kathryn was named Volunteer of the Year by the Cystic Fibrosis Foundation, in 2013 was the "Mother of the Year" honoree of Avance, and in 2014 was given the Lifetime Achievement Award from San Antonio Can.
+In 2015 she was named "Angel of the Shelter" by the Children's Shelter.

 Mr. Mays, Founder and Chairman Emeritus of Clear Channel Communications, served on the Board of Regents of Texas A&M University, where the Mays School of Business bears his name.
+He currently serves on the Mays Business School Dean's Advisory Board.
 He has committed himself to a number of civic endeavors and has received a number of awards which include Past Chairman of the Board of Regents, Texas A&M University; Past Chairman, United Way of San Antonio; Associate Board, Harvard Business School; Chairman, Joint Board of the National Association of Broadcasters, 1996; Distinguished Alumni, Texas A&M University; Member, Broadcasting & Cable Hall of Fame; International Citizen of the Year Award, San Antonio World Affairs Council, 1997; National Radio Award, National Association of Broadcasters, 1998; Member, Texas Business Hall of Fame, Inducted 1999; C.W.
 Conn Distinguished New Venture Leader Award, Texas A&M University, 2000.
 In 2004, he was inducted into the Radio Hall of Fame and received the Lifetime Achievement Award, National Association of Broadcasters.
 In 2005, he received Radio Ink's Lifetime Leadership Award.
 In 2009, he received the Ward Quaal Pioneer Award, Broadcasters Foundation of America.
 In 2010, he received the Sterling Evans Medal Award, Texas A&M University.
+In 2017, he received the inaugural Peggy and Lowry Mays Impact Award from the Mays Business School.

 Linda Mays McCaul